Zero Cases in Shanghai, China COVID Hot Spots to Avoid

 China COVID hot spots...

 Traveling for the October Holiday?
-Below is a list of places that reported 10 or more COVID cases yesterday – locally transmitted and asymptomatic combined – that you may wish to avoid:
+Below is a list of places that reported 10 or more COVID-19 cases today – locally transmitted and asymptomatic combined – that you may wish to avoid:

 10 Xinjiang